cmponton/Getting-and-Cleaning-Data/README.md

 * Create a second, independent tidy data set with the average of each variable for each activity and each subject

-##run_analysis.R Script main main steps
+##run_analysis.R Script detailed steps
 * Load libraries
-* Donload zip package in local directory
+* Donload zip package from website source into local directory
 * Unzip package in local directory
 * Read into R features.txt to be used to name train and test dataset variables
 * Read into R activity_lables to be used to map the activities names to the train and data sets observations